How we are helping

-We work to improve society, by making it easier for people to participate in decision-making, improving governance at the sub-national level and improving government decision-making and use of evidence to develop policy.
+We work to strengthen governance and institutions by building stronger and more effective government systems while increasing participation in community-level decision-making, improving governance at the sub-national level and improving government decision-making and use of evidence to develop policy.
 For example, we support Timor-Leste's village infrastructure program which has helped more than 250,000 people become involved in decisions about how to develop and improve their villages.
 We are helping the Office of the Prime Minister implement new public financial management reforms to improve transparency of government budget allocations and service delivery.